jeffhuang4704/nv2kw/group-policy-experiments.md

 ## Group policy conversion experiment

+I'm trying to understand how expressions are used in the group policy field.

+I noticed that the behavior doesn't match my expectations:

+When I use `&&` in the expression, it behaves like an OR operator.
+Conversely, when I use `||`, it behaves like an AND operator.

+Am I misunderstanding something?

 ### The experiement
 TODO: describe Test1 and Test2
 and the confusion of it the && , ||